 Income other than earnings: We have assembled a list of frequently asked questions about miscellaneous income sources and we provide the answers in this session.
-For example, treatment of rent income from tenants, treatment of various different payments made to householders under social services legislation (e.g. foster carers, special guardians, “shared lives” carers etc); and a very brief update on recent changes to student income (but, as with self-employed people and company directors, we can only very briefly cover the subject on this course and recommend our separate full day Workshop on “student claims” should in-depth training on the topic be required).
+For example, treatment of rent income from tenants, treatment of various different payments made to householders under social services legislation (e.g. foster carers, special guardians, “shared lives” carers etc); and a very brief update on recent changes to student income (including new NHS bursaries).
+But, as with self-employed people and company directors, we can only very briefly cover the subject on this course and recommend our separate full day Workshop on “student claims” should in-depth training on the topic be required).

 Finally, while each local authority in England and the devolved administrations in Wales and Scotland have their own working age Council Tax Reduction schemes, most schemes share common features and we will cover some of the most frequent issues that arise, especially when dealing with applicants who are on Universal Credit:

 • Should UC claimants with earnings have some of their income disregarded in the same way as non-UC claimants?